| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A obeys the requirement regarding positive definiteness.

-factor function computes a triangular factorization of the
+function computes a triangular factorization of the

 matrix m.
 The factors are returned in a table, which may contain